fajkoson/swapi/README.md

 number of datasets and best is to keep it on default.

 ## Examples of usage
-- eg1.: swapi_fajkoson
+- eg1.: swpackage
-- eg2.: swapi_fajkoson --interval 3 (default interval is 5 sec)
+- eg2.: swpackage --interval 3 (default interval is 5 sec)

 ## Implemented functionalities (more in .docs/origtask.md)